frankhjung/article-quickcheck/quickcheck.md

 ## Introducing Property Based Testing

-When testing a function or method, the idea is that any valid input should yield a valid response.
+With property based testing the idea is that for a function or method, any valid input should yield a valid response.
 Likewise, any input outside this range should return an appropriate failure.
-Compare this to how systematic tests are normally written:
-Given a *specific* input, check the programs return value.
+Compare this to how systematic tests are normally written: Given a *specific* input, check the programs return value.
 And that highlights the problem: you need to be sure you have chosen correct and *sufficient* input values to test your code.
 The tools we use to check test coverage do not check the *adequacy* of your tests.
 Just that you have a test for a control flow path.
-So, the quality of a test is dependent upon the quality of the inputs.
-Property based testing provides tools to test over randomly selected values over the entire input range.
-This changes the focus of a test.
-When we create a traditional unit test, we are making an assumption on an input.
-These assumptions could lead to failures.
-Testing the properties of an input over a large range of values can help to uncover these bugs.
+So the quality of a test is dependent upon the quality of the inputs.
+Property based testing provides tools to test over randomly values selected over the range of input.
+This changes the focus of our tests.
+We concentrate on the properties of functions under test.
+What the inputs are and what the outputs are expected to be.
+With systematic testing (unit tests) we are selecting only a few inputs.
+Assumptions made on these selections could lead to failures.
+Testing the properties of an input over a large range of values can help to find bugs otherwise ignored in specific unit tests.
 We have experienced this first hand.
-It is a true "aha" moment!
+It is a true "aha" moment when the tests uncover a use case whose input we hadn't thought of!

+With Unit Testing we provide fixed inputs (e.g. 0,1,2,…) and get a fixed result (e.g. 1, 2, 4, …).

+With Property Based Testing we provide a declaration of inputs (e.g. All `int`s) and declaration of conditions that must be held (e.g. Result is an `int`).

-The test values are produced using *generators*.
+At the core of Property Based Testing is the production randomised input test values.
+These test values are produced using *generators*.

 ## Generators